Last Updated: December 27, 2017

 adb shell wm density 150 && adb reboot

-Thats it, the screen will be reloaded and icons sizes will change to withstand with the density specified in the command.
+That it, the screen will be reloaded and icon sizes will change to withstand the density specified in the command.

 For more updates follow us on -